kdaud/pr-deployments/README.md

-# Pull request deployments with GitHub Actions and GitHub Deployments
+# PR Deployments with GitHub Actions and GitHub Comments

 The workflow in this repository shows how a `/deploy` comment on a pull request can deploy the source code to an environment.
 In addition, the user is kept up-to-date on the deployment status using the GitHub Deployments construct.